How Much Data Does a Wifi Security Camera Use?

 What is the Dynamic Range of Your Camera?

 Another critical factor that affects the clarity of images is the dynamic range of the video your camera is recording.
 Dynamic range is the measurement between the whitest whites and the blackest blacks in an image, or the range in which a camera can successfully capture the lightest and darkest areas of an image without losing detail.
 The wider or higher the dynamic range, the better images your camera will deliver and the greater bandwidth they’ll demand.

 How Many Cameras are You Installing?

 The more cameras you are using, the higher your Internet speed requirements will be.
 How many cameras you will need for your home or business depends on a few factors: why you need the cameras, what areas you want to monitor, how large a space you need to watch, the type of security camera you purchase and whether you are going to install a wired or wireless system.

-In addition to all the above considerations, there are a host of other variables that can affect your security cameras’ performance and the upload speeds needed, from where the cameras are placed to the type of router you operate to whether you are recording continuously or intermittently.
+In addition to all the above considerations, there are a host of other variables that can affect your security cameras’ performance and the upload speeds.
+Variables like where the cameras are placed, the type of router you operate, and whether you are recording continuously or intermittently.

 How Fast is My Internet?

-You can contact your internet provider and inquire about the internet speeds in your area.
+You can contact your internet service provider and inquire about the internet speeds in your area.
 Your service provider will be able to give you more detail and help you upgrade your bandwidth if necessary.
-Free online tools such as https://www.speedtest.net/ can help you learn more.
+Free online tools such as speed tests can help you learn more.